Blue-Rocket/BRScroller/README.md

 * **AsyncPhotoViewController**

   A demo that showcases a common scenario: the display of images in a similar way to the iOS built-in Photos app.
+Smaller _preview_ images are shown while scrolling between photos.
+When you pinch to zoom any particular photo, the full-resolution version of that is shown.

+* **DemoTiledViewController**

+  Demonstrates using a `CATiledLayer` backed view to render arbitrarily large content.

+* **MultiViewController**

+  Shows how multiple scrollers can be used together, with a full-screen scroller representing full-detail pages of content and a small ribbon scroller representing thumbnails corresponding to the full-detail pages.
+Tapping on a thumbnail causes the full-detail page to animate into view.

 Static Framework Project Integration
 ------------------------------------